312akim/react-portfolio-website/README.md

 StyledImageCropContainer was created to help size and position passed images for responsive design.

-Random id's were generatued using the uuid library specifically for mapped components id properties.
+Random id's were generated using the uuid library specifically for mapped components id properties.

 SASS/SCSS was utilized for styling Formik elements.